njyjn/URCUTE/README.md

 }
 ```

-Whenever this mode is triggered, the page shown on the OLED returns to Page 0, and the rotary is deactivated for Page 2 (NIGHTLIGHT).
+Whenever this mode is triggered, the page shown on the OLED returns to Page 0, and the joystick, rotary is deactivated for Page 2 (NIGHTLIGHT).
 ```
 if ((pageIndex == 1 || pageIndex == 2) && emergency_flag == EMER_WAIT) {
   reading_mode = 0;
   changePage(0x01);
 }
 ```

+When the request is acknowledged by CEMS, the display shows `HELP IS COMING`, and the buzzer switches off.

 ### CEMS Override Mode
 URCUTE may be remotely controlled via an authorized attendant at the CEMS HQ.